uww-osterz-classes/compsci424p3-python-roobtj11/README.md

 *If you have notes or messages for me, please put them here so I can see them.*

-## About this repository and autograding
+## About this repository

 Use this template for Operating Systems Program 3 in Python.

 Write only Python 3 code.
 Python 2 code is deprecated and is not guaranteed to work.

-The GitHub Classroom autograder will use the command `python3 p3main.py` to run your code.
+I will use the command `python3 p3main.py` to run your code.
 To run correctly, your main file **must** be named `p3main.py`.
-You can use additional Python files, but make sure to import them into p3main.py.
+You can use additional Python files, but make sure to import them into `p3main.py`.
 No specific project structure is needed.

 This Python template repository does not include a virtual environment.
 You are welcome to add any virtual environment that you like and push it to your own repository.
 If you just want to keep it simple and run plain Python code, that's fine too.